California Penal Code 347 PC is the California statute that pertains to the act of poisoning food, drink, medicine, and water.

 The offense of making a false report regarding poisoning is punishable by imprisonment for a period not to exceed one year.

-Luckily, there are several legal defenses if a person commits a crime under California Penal Code 347.
+Luckily, there are several legal defenses if a person commits a crime under this section.
 These include showing that an accused party did not act:

 - With knowledge, and/or

 Our California criminal defense attorneys will highlight the following in this article: